pereznetworks/TD-Project8/README.md

-# Summary:
+# An Advanced Demo: Using Gulp to Build a Front-End Web-Site

 - Using Gulp to Build a Front-End Site

-- this is Project 8, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 8
+- this was originally part of TeamTreehouse, Tech Degree, Full Stack JavaScript

+- ***todo: will be adapting into a tutorial how-to project***

 ## To begin with